Educators

 Enjoy refreshments while connecting with colleagues and peers.
 Take this opportunity to visit the Exhibitor Showcase and discover new ideas and partnerships.
 Be sure to stop by the Discover AACSB area to explore our full range of offerings – from the Academy to technology, data, and other valuable resources designed to support your institution’s success.

 Effective strategic planning requires more than a mission statement—it requires a modern toolkit that helps institutions analyze their environment, clarify priorities, and translate strategy into action.
 This session introduces participants to what a contemporary strategic planning stack looks like for business schools, highlighting tools such as PESTLE analysis to understand external forces, the Business Model Canvas to examine value creation, and disruptive mapping to identify emerging threats and opportunities, culminating in SWOT analysis to synthesize insights and guide strategic direction.
 The session will also explore how AI-enabled tools can enhance environmental scanning, scenario planning, and strategic insight generation, equipping participants with practical approaches for building a more dynamic, data-informed strategic planning process that supports institutional differentiation, innovation, and long-term impact.
+Finally, this session will discuss key elements of bridging the gap between strategic planning and implementation to ensure success.

 With the latest AACSB standards update introducing a refined Societal Impact table, business schools have an additional optional tool that can help organize and communicate their contributions to society.
 This session will explore the intent and structure of the table and discuss how institutions may choose to use it to align impact initiatives with mission, strategy, and measurable outcomes.
 Designed for Asia Pacific institutions preparing for accreditation or continuous improvement reviews, the discussion will highlight common challenges, effective reporting practices, and practical approaches for moving beyond activity reporting toward clearer, evidence-based demonstrations of societal impact.